A Survey on Self-Evolution of Large Language Models: Experience Acquisition

 \paragraph{Knowledge-Based} The objective $\gE^{t}$ may associate with external knowledge to evolve where the knowledge is not inherently comprised in the current LLMs.
 Explicitly sourcing from knowledge enriches the relevance between tasks and evolution objectives.
 It also ensures the validity of relevant facts in the tasks.
 We delve into the Knowledge-Based methods seeking to evolve new tasks of the evolving objective assisted by external information.

 The first kind of knowledge is structured.
 Structured knowledge is dense in information and well-organized.
-Self-Align~\cite{sun2024principle} curates topic-guided tasks generated covering 20 scientific topics such as scientific and legal expertise.
+Self-Align~\cite{sun2024principle} guides task generation by covering 20 topics, such as scientific and legal expertise, to ensure diversity.
 Apart from topic knowledge, DITTO~\cite{lu2024large} includes character knowledge from Wikidata and Wikipedia.
 The knowledge comprises attributes, profiles, and concise character details for role-play conversations.
 SOLID~\cite{askari2024self} generates structured entity knowledge as conversation starters.

 The second group consists of tasks evolving from an unstructured context.
 Unstructured context is easy to obtain but is sparse in knowledge.
-UltraChat~\cite{ding2023enhancing} gathers unstructured knowledge of 20 types of text materials based on 30 meta-concepts to construct conversation tasks.
+UltraChat~\cite{ding2023enhancing} gathers unstructured knowledge of 20 types of text materials to construct questions or instructions.
 SciGLM~\cite{zhang2024sciglm} derives questions from the text of diversified science subjects, which covers rich scientific knowledge.
 EvIT~\cite{tao2024evit} derives event reasoning tasks based on large-scale unstructured events mined from the unsupervised corpus.
 Similarly, MEEL~\cite{tao2024meel} evolves multi-modal events in both image and text to construct the tasks for MM event reasoning.

 \paragraph{Knowledge-Free} Unlike previous methods that require extensive human effort to gather external knowledge, Knowledge-Free approaches operate independently using the evolving object $\gE^{t}$ and the model itself.
 These efficient methods can generate more diversified tasks without additional knowledge restrictions.